Insights · 11 min read

 To precisely understand the impact of our example sign-in issue, we need to monitor our customer journey when the error was part of the customer digital experience.
 The most precise way to do this is by configuring Watched Elements to monitor who has seen the error message.

-(If you've never used this feature before, you can work with the FullStory support team to set it up!)
+(If you've never used this feature before, you can work with the Fullstory support team to set it up!)

 With Watched Elements, you can build a copy of your funnel that specifically includes people who saw the error.
-If you don't have Watched Elements in FullStory enabled, you can refer to your standard funnel and look for the drop-off.
+If you don't have Watched Elements in Fullstory enabled, you can refer to your standard funnel and look for the drop-off.

 So with our example from above, let's quantify impact: How big is the drop-off between people who click "Continue" and actually reach the logged in state?